waynodiablo/Oystercard/further_javascript/walkthroughs/09_protractor.md

 [Back to the Challenge](../09_protractor.md)

+This walkthrough will set up you with an Angular app that you can test with Protractor.

 ## Setting up your app

 Create an index page at `app/index.html` and put in the code below: